 Microsoft has received good reviews for their latest OS –Windows 10.
 The OS is packed with new features, apps, and functionality that intends to make your computing experience a smooth affair.
 However, the OS brings with it its own share of problems, issues, and bugs.
 Several are reporting sound and audio problems like – Windows 10 sound is not working properly, unable to play videos, use certain apps, or hear anything at all from their speakers.
 Let’s see how to resolve this, and other Windows 10 Sound and Audio problems.

-Windows 10 Sound and Audio problems & issues
+Windows 10 Sound & Audio problems & issues

 Here are some suggestions from Microsoft, which can help you carry out the troubleshooting manually, depending on your specific issue.